stefanasandei/website/src/pages/posts/reflecting-on-2023.md

  - learn more deep learning and machine learning with Python
  - build more microservices in Go

+I'm thinking I should focus and learn stuff I actually want to work in my life.
+I don't want to work on boring projects, that exist simply as money-maker machine for some company.
+That's why I don't want to focus on stuff like Java, C# or PHP.
+I'm manifesting for the universe to give me nice challanges :) That's why I decided to focus on these languages: C++, Go, C and Python.

 I think I already have a good foundation.
 I want to extend this foundation and make it stronger.

 ## Conclusion